Twizanex/softland_theme/README.md

 Aalborg theme is responsive and adapts the layout to the viewing environment using media queries and fluid images.

-Elgg css is extended by views/default/aalborg_theme/css, containing the media queries.
+Elgg css is extended by views/default/softland_theme/css, containing the media queries.

 Requirements
 ------------

-Place Aalborg theme at or near the bottom of the plugin list.
+Place Softland theme at or near the bottom of the plugin list.